Rarity of rocket-driven Penrose extraction in Kerr spacetime: Rocket-Driven Penrose Variant

 \subsection{Efficiency Metrics}

-We define the \emph{instantaneous efficiency} $\eta_{\rm inst} = dE/d(-m)$, where $\eta_{\rm inst} > 1$ indicates rest-mass break-even is exceeded.
-However, this alone does not prove Penrose extraction---a direct signature is negative exhaust Killing energy $E_{\rm ex}<0$ inside the ergosphere.
+We define the \emph{instantaneous efficiency} $\eta_{\rm inst} = dE/d(-m)$, where $\eta_{\rm inst} > 1$ indicates propellant rest-mass break-even is exceeded (the Killing-energy gain per unit rocket mass loss exceeds unity).
+However, this alone does not prove Penrose extraction; a direct signature is negative exhaust Killing energy $E_{\rm ex}<0$ inside the ergosphere.

 The \emph{cumulative efficiency} over the maneuver is:

 For later parameter sweeps we report propellant expenditure via the ejected rocket mass fraction

 so that $\Delta m = m_0 - m_f = \delta m\,m_0$.